push-protocol/push-website/blog/2022-09-05-epns-monthly-blocks-august/index.md

 title: EPNS Monthly Blocks
 authors: [push]
 image: './cover-image.webp'
-text: "This August was definitely a wild ride and we couldn’t have had more fun.🎢 Let’s take a look at all the happenings this month!"
+text: 'This August was definitely a wild ride and we couldn’t have had more fun.🎢 Let’s take a look at all the happenings this month!'
-tags: [ Newsletter, Epnsproject, Blockchain, Ethereum]
+tags: [Newsletter, Epnsproject, Blockchain, Ethereum]
 ---

 ![Cover image of EPNS Monthly Blocks](./cover-image.webp)

 <!--truncate-->

 <!--customheaderpoint-->

 # August 2022<br/>

 This August was definitely a wild ride and we couldn’t have had more fun.🎢 Let’s take a look at all the happenings this month!

 ![What's New](./image-1.webp)

 ## Development 🏗️

 The Development team had a very busy and successful month.
 New features, improvements & optimizations, and lots of progress on all fronts.

 One of the biggest news we released this month is the official launch of the <a href="https://twitter.com/epnsproject/status/1560271342255030272?s=20&t=2TfqW862B366mF0cWxBDWQ&utm_source=substack&utm_medium=email"><b>SNS Module for Push Delivery Nodes</b></a>.
 A decentralized solution for devs to receive web3 communication directly to the platform they are building.